IDR/deployment/docs/deployment.md

 The `idr_environment` variable can be used to run multiple copies of the IDR alongside each other for testing purposes, and to minimize downtime between releases.
 See the `hosts` section of each playbook for examples of how this is used.

-You should always set `idr_environment=idr` unless you know exactly what you are doing.
+Only change this to something other than the effective default `idr_environment=idr` if you know exactly what you are doing.